Winter Weather Advisory from SUN 6:00 AM EST until SUN 7:00 PM EST

-Winter Weather Advisory from SUN 6:00 AM EST until SUN 7:00 PM ESTNew
+Winter Weather Advisory from SUN 6:00 AM EST until SUN 7:00 PM ESTUpdated

 Issued by National Weather Service – Binghamton, NY